sunil233/SurveyBuilder/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+---
+# Disclaimer:This sample project is for learning and training purpose.